-Greens make up most of Noom’s diet.
-These are foods with low calorie density and/or high nutrient density.
+Green foods make up most of Noom’s diet.
+Typically, these are foods with low calorie density and/or high nutrient density.

-Green foods are rich in fibers and water.
-In a balanced diet, these macronutrients play a role in weight loss:3,4
+Foods belonging to the green list are rich in fiber and water.
+In a balanced diet, these macronutrients play a role in weight loss:4,5

 Green foods (especially fruits and vegetables) satiate you without the extra calories.
-A primarily green diet will help you stay within your daily calorie budget.
+A primarily green diet can help you stay within your daily calorie budget.

 Note: The Noom app calculates your daily caloric limit as part of your weight loss plan.

 Noom lets you incorporate yellows and reds into your diet.
-These food groups are rich in proteins and fats, which help with the following:3,4
+These food groups are rich in proteins and fats, which help with the following:4,5

-While they contain more calories, these foods are key to successful weight reduction.
+While they contain more calories, they can prevent you from overeating.
 Together with fibers which take time to digest, they reduce the amount of food you eat and how often you eat in a day.

 Noom’s weight loss app has a built-in food diary and calorie tracker.
-Besides counting calories that you consume in a day, it also tracks your calorie intake per food group.
+Besides counting calories you consume daily, it also tracks your calorie intake per food group.